Frazthefrog/MyMiracle/README.md

 ## Admin Panel configuration

-nano into the admin file and use `Ctrl+w` and search for admin_pass Fine and update these two lines:
+nano into the admin file and use `Ctrl+w` and search for admin_pass Find and update these two lines:
 ```javascript
 var ADMIN_USER = 'admin';
 var ADMIN_PASS = 'cybershield2026';